Health Sharing for Self-Employed: Compare Your Options

 | Savings vs. ACA | $200-$400/month compared to unsubsidized marketplace plans |

-Zion HealthShare checks every box that matters for freelancers, contractors, and business owners: no faith requirement, HSA compatibility, unlimited sharing cap, prescription coverage, mental health sharing, and a PPO network with 950,000+ providers through Cigna.
-At $185-$268/month for individuals, Zion costs 50-70% less than comparable unsubsidized ACA plans.
+Zion HealthShare checks every box that matters for freelancers, contractors, and business owners: no faith requirement, HSA compatibility, unlimited sharing cap, prescription coverage, mental health sharing, and no provider network restrictions (you can see any doctor).
+At $114-$320/month for individuals, Zion costs 50-70% less than comparable unsubsidized ACA plans.

 The HSA compatibility is particularly valuable for self-employed individuals.
 Pairing Zion with an HSA lets you contribute up to $4,300 (individual) or $8,550 (family) in 2026 with full tax deduction.
 This effectively creates a tax-advantaged healthcare savings strategy even though health sharing contributions themselves are not deductible.
-Zion also accepts pre-existing conditions with no waiting period, which is a significant advantage for self-employed individuals who may have gaps in prior coverage.
+Zion also shares high blood pressure, high cholesterol, and type-2 diabetes from day one (if none caused a hospitalization in the prior 12 months), with other pre-existing conditions phased in over time — still an advantage for self-employed individuals who may have gaps in prior coverage.

 Why Do Self-Employed Workers Choose CrowdHealth?